clungu/clungu.github.io/_posts/2018-06-14-Monitoring media for terrorisim with AI.md

 * Clustered similar events into groups

 Key takeaways:
-* Media articles contain a rich source of information
+* Media articles are a rich source of information
 * Machine Learning allows us to process this information into queryiable format
 * There are multiple frameworks and strategies that we can use for this
     * usually a blend of them is the most pragmatic choice